sankeerthshaji/Stay-Mate/README.md

 * The user home module of StayMate is designed to provide users with a personalized experience after logging in to their accounts.
 This module includes features such as profile settings, rent payment, hostel menu, leave letter submission, complaint registration and review submission.

 * The admin module provides hostel administrators with a comprehensive system to manage the hostel's operations, from user management and room management to complaint management, payment management, and food menu management.
-This module can help streamline hostel operations and provide a better experience for guests.
+This module can help streamline hostel operations and provide a better experience for residents.

 ## Technologies Used